largeTroll/VOB-to-MP4-converter/README.md

     |   |   |- ...
 In this example, I'm converting with libx264, since it is a little bit faster than h265, but it also produces larger files.
 `bash converter.sh ./Videos libx264`
-(Now this will take a while, usualy around a half or a third of the duration of the movie, so around 40-60 minutes)
+(Now this will take a while, usually around a half or a third of the duration of the movie, so around 40-60 minutes)

 The output folder structure:
 Videos